<< Yesterday | This Day in Baseball History |

 2009 | Matt Capps and the Nationals reach a preliminary agreement on a $3.5 million, one-year contract, with an additional $425,000 in performance bonuses for games finished by the closer.
 Washington will trade its 26-year-old right-handed All-Star reliever to the Twins in July for highly-touted backstop prospect Wilson Ramos and minor league southpaw Joe Testa. |

 2010 | Ricky Nolasco, recovering from arthroscopic surgery on his right knee, has agreed to a $26.5 million, three-year deal to stay with the Marlins.
-The Florida right-hander, who has compiled a 54-39 record along with a 4.45 ERA during his five seasons with the Fish, will remain the team's #2 starter behind Josh Johnson. |
+The Florida right-hander, who has compiled a 54-39 record and a 4.45 ERA during his five seasons with the Fish, will remain the team's #2 starter behind Josh Johnson. |

 14 Fact(s) Found